Exploratory Factor Analysis in R

 Class Meeting Schedule

-I understand that online classes can be very challenging for some students.
-In order to give everyone a good learning experience, we will be having a bi-weekly virtual meeting to address all your comments and questions.
-The meeting will last for one hour.
-You will need to sign up so I can have an idea of how many students will be attending.
+Admittedly, online classes can be very challenging for some students.
+To give everyone a good learning experience, a bi-weekly (1-hour) virtual meeting will be held to address all comments and questions.
+For purposes of compiling register for taking attendance, students are required to register.
 Please come prepared and with questions.

-Students are required to have a basic understanding of how to interpret statistical results and use R for descriptive statistics, inferential statistics, hypotheses testing, and how to formulate research questions for a study.
+A basic understanding of the use and interpretation of R for descriptive statistics, inferential statistics, hypotheses testing, and research question formulation.

 By the end of this course, students will be able to: